 Triggers are events or circumstances that could disrupt the mood state of a person with bipolar disorder.
 This could increase their risk of experiencing a manic or depressive episode.

-Not everyone with bipolar will have triggers, but if they do, they may have learned about them through their own experience with the illness.
+Not everyone with bipolar disorder will have triggers, but if they do, they may have learned about them through their own experience with the condition.

 Asking about personal triggers can help someone support their partner when those events or circumstances arise or help them avoid triggers.
 However, many mood changes can occur without triggers.